Conventional wisdom holds that you should never lend more than you can afford to lose. Believe it.

-And if the would-be borrower continues to plead or badger you?
-Remind yourself that you cannot wreck your finances to prop up someone else’s.
-It’s really OK to reply, “I’m not in a position to help you and I won’t discuss it further.
+If the would-be borrower continues to plead with or badger you, remember that you cannot wreck your finances to prop up someone else.
+It’s really OK to reply, “I’m not in a position to help you, and I won’t discuss it further.
 Sorry.”
 Be prepared to hang up the phone or walk out of the room.

 Should the person bring it up again the next time you meet, firmly state that “if you keep talking about borrowing money, this conversation will be over.”

-Rule two: Try to help in other ways
+Rule No. 2: Try to help in other ways

-Financial guru Dave Ramsey doesn’t think you should ever loan money, especially to family members.
+Financial guru Dave Ramsey doesn’t think you should ever lend money, especially to family members.
 “It ruins relationships,” he says.
 “If you have the money to help then give it, don’t loan it.”

 Don’t make a habit of it, though.
 If your cousin or your frat buddy needs help on a regular basis, those cash infusions address the symptom rather than the disease.
 Whether it’s careless spending or a lifestyle that’s too big for its britches, the underlying issue needs to be fixed, not enabled.

-“It may be that you can negotiate something where you’re helping, really helping,” Kingsbury says, “instead of supporting unhealthy behaviors.”
+“It may be that you can negotiate something where you’re helping, really helping, instead of supporting unhealthy behaviors.”

-Rule 3: If you must loan, be smart about it
+Rule No. 3: If you must lend, be smart

-If you do decide to lend, get it in writing.
-Seriously.
-Even if it’s your mom or the parents of your godchild.
+If you do decide to lend, get it in writing — even if it’s your mom, or the parents of your godchild.

-You can get a free promissory note form online from Suze Orman.
+You can get a free promissory note form online from a variety of sources including rocketlawyer.com, to name just one.
 Gail Cunningham of the National Foundation for Credit Counseling suggests getting the documents witnessed and notarized.
 This shows the borrower that you’re serious about being repaid.
 It also protects you later on if things get ugly — for example, if that former BFF stands in front of a judge and says, “It’s not my signature.”

 Be specific about repayment terms.
 “As soon as possible” is vague enough to be interpreted as “any time from next week to never.”
-Spell out what happens if you were to die before the loan is repaid: Will it be forgiven, owed to the estate or (if the borrower is a close relative) be subtracted from that person’s share of any inheritance?
+Spell out what happens if you are to die before the loan is repaid: Will it be forgiven, owed to the estate or — if the borrower is a close relative — subtracted from that person’s share of any inheritance?

-If this is a major amount of money vs. spotting a pal $50 until payday, protect yourself by talking to a lawyer and, possibly, requiring something to secure the loan.
+If this is a significant amount of money (versus spotting a pal $50 until payday) protect yourself by talking to a lawyer and, possibly, requiring something to secure the loan.

 Again, you shouldn’t lend money you aren’t willing to lose.
 Promissory paperwork notwithstanding, are you really prepared to take a sibling or a friend to court?

 Do you ever loan money to friends or family?
-If you’ve got tips on how to keep it real, tell us in the comments below or on our Facebook page.
+Share your experiences in comments below or on our Facebook page.

-This article was originally published on MoneyTalksNews.com as 'The 3 Golden Rules of Loaning to Friends and Family'.
+This article was originally published on MoneyTalksNews.com as 'The 3 Golden Rules of Lending to Friends and Family'.